Sharon Dolev: Israeli disarmament movement

-The Middle East Treaty Organization (METO)
+Middle East Treaty Organization (METO)

-In 2017 Dolev co founded The Middle East Treaty Organization (METO) and since serves as Executive Director to the organisation.
+In 2017, Dolev co-founded the Middle East Treaty Organization (METO) and since has served as Executive Director of the organization.
 According to METO´s website the NGO works as "a coalition of civil society activists and practitioners seeking to rid the Middle East from all weapons of mass destruction as a gateway toward regional security and peace."
 METO works on policy, advocacy and educational programs.